kmcgurk/kmcgurk/README.md

 ### Hello world

-I'm Kathryn, a cardiovascular geneticist / bioinformatician at Imperial College London, UK.
+I'm Kathryn McGurk, a cardiovascular geneticist / bioinformatician at Imperial College London, UK.

 I'm a self-taught R user with training in bioinformatics and/or statistics from the University Oxford, University of Cambridge, MRC Biostatistics Unit, and Wellcome Trust Genome Campus.
 I use HPCs, bash, linux, and python, to get the job done, and Rmarkdown and jupyter lab for code.
 I have a background analysing metabolomic data (bioactive lipids), proteomic data, and now I analyse the UK Biobank data, 100,000 Genomes Project data, and patient genetic and phenotype data [see https://bit.ly/3dubFqy].

 The code I share here or contribute to elsewhere is usually linked to publications, listed below.

+Repository: `ImperialCardioGenetics/Scoliosis/`

+Identification of an increased lifetime risk of major adverse cardiovascular events in participants of the UK Biobank with scoliosis.
+Santofimio V., et al. Final draft.
+doi: TBC

 Repository: `ImperialCardioGenetics/variantfx/`